maqnitude/DepresStore/README.md

 ## Project Structure Overview (Modular Monolith)

-Since this is a solo project both front-end and back-end are put in the same repo (monorepo).
-And instead of using folders like `frontend` and `backend`, I decided to use `client` for the client-side stuff (SPAs) and `server` for the server-side stuff (which includes both the back-end system and the customer-facing web app because it's server-side rendered).

 Here's a general overview of the project structure:

 ![ProjectStructure_Overview](/media/images/project-structure-overview.png)

 A solid arrow represents a dependency (a project reference).
-The dashed arrows are just for indicating that the web applications consume the REST API endpoints exposed by `WebApi`.
+The dashed arrows are just for indicating that the web apps consume the REST API endpoints.

 ### Modules

 Each bounded context is (usually) mapped to a module, similar to how a bounded context is usually mapped to a microservice.
 Most of the modules will follow an architectural style similar to that of clean architecture where the main focus is dependency inversion.

-Each module will have a `Composition` project to basically provide extension methods for `IServiceCollection` and register module-specific services to the DI container in the startup project, which is `WebApi`.
+Each module will have a `Composition` project to basically provide extension methods for `IServiceCollection` and register module-specific services to the DI container in the startup project, which is the `Api` project.

 Each module will also expose integration events (defined in the `IntegrationEvents` project) to other modules for inter-module communication: